hexatomic/hexatomic/docs/user/src/usage/grid-editor/README.md

 ### Moving columns

 You can move columns to another position in the grid by clicking on and holding the header of a column, and dragging it to its new position.

+### Manual refresh

+You can manually refresh the grid, which will rebuild it from scratch.
+In the process, any empty columns will be removed, and column order may be affected.
+To refresh the grid manually, press <kbd>F5</kbd> or right-click on the grid, and click the option **Refresh grid** in the popup menu.

 ## Export to Excel